abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/readme.md

 **Primary purposes of this repository:**

 - **Showcase, hone, and improve** my skills in **cybersecurity**, **software engineering**, and **DevSecOps**.
-- Provide **non-technical viewers** with clear lab results and overall outcomes.
+- Provide **non-technical viewers** with clear results and overall outcomes.
-- Enable **technical audiences** to follow along step-by-step through the lab build process.
+- Enable **technical audiences** to follow along step-by-step through the project build process.
 - Serve as an **aspiration and learning resource** for other aspiring cybersecurity professionals.
 - Offer a **clear blueprint** for building a comprehensive, realistic, and security-focused lab environment.
 - **Demonstrate the cybersecurity mindset** — for example, when deploying a firewall, consider: